AllBankingSolutions.com

 Tax benefit: Rebate under section 80C.
 Interest accrued for any year is taxable but can be treated as fresh investment in NSC for that year and tax benefits can be claimed

-The NSCs have a maturity period of 5 years.
-Interest rate - 8.40% (The maturity period has been reduced from 6 years wef Dec 2011) - The rate of interest will vary as the same has now been benchmarked to 5 year government securities.
+• These NSCs have a maturity period of 5 years.
+(The maturity period has been reduced from 6 years wef Dec 2011) - The rate of interest will vary as the same has now been benchmarked to 5 year government securities.

 One can avail of a loan against the certificates by pledging it to the bank.
 The certificate can be encashed from the issuing post office on the due date by simply discharging the certificates at the back.
 It is safe to invest in this instrument, as it is government-backed.
 It is useful for people who invest to save tax.